umpolungfish/cunfyooz/README.md

 <br>

-## 🎯 OVERVIEW
+## OVERVIEW

-**cunfyooz** is a metamorphic code engine designed to transform PE binaries into functionally equivalent but structurally unique variants.
+`cunfyooz` is a metamorphic code engine designed to transform PE binaries into (nearly) functionally equivalent but structurally unique variants.

 Metamorphic code changes its appearance with each generation while preserving its core functionality, making it resistant to signature-based detection and static analysis.